Līna Čanka

 Līna Čanka was a Latvian Corporal of World War I and Latvian War of Independence.
-She was within the under the pseudonym of "Jānis Čanka" and was known as the first woman to be a recipient of the Order of Lāčplēsis, the highest military award of Latvia.
+She was within the 3rd Kurzeme Latvian Rifle Regiment under the pseudonym of "Jānis Čanka" and was known as the first woman to be a recipient of the Order of Lāčplēsis, the highest military award of Latvia.

 Military career

-Līna Čanka was born on November 5, 1893, in a agricultural family of the farm "Mežziles" within the vicinity of the Renda Parish with 4 sisters and 1 brother.
+Līna Čanka was born on November 5, 1893, in an agricultural family of the farm "Mežziles" within the vicinity of the Renda Parish with 4 sisters and 1 brother.
 At the beginning of World War I, her family went as refugees to Ukraine, but Līna stayed in Riga where with her deceased brother's documents and the nickname "Jānis", she voluntarily joined the Latvian Riflemen.
-She then enlisted in the and participated in all the battles of the regiment on the Riga front.
+She then enlisted in the 3rd Kurzeme Latvian Rifle Regiment and participated in all the battles of the regiment on the Riga front.
 During the war, she'd often repeat the phrase: